 - Biometric authentication: The user uses their fingerprint or facial recognition as a second factor after entering the password.

-Advantages of 2FA:
+Advantages of two-factor authentication:

 - Protection against phishing and brute force attacks: Attackers need access to both authentication factors, which makes it much more difficult for them to gain unauthorised access.